 College of Education and Human Development Scholarships

-In the 2022-2023 academic year, the College of Education and Human Development awarded $408,920 in scholarships for students in order to help them succeed in college.
-We offer a number of dedicated scholarships for all of our students.
+The College of Education and Human Development awards scholarships to students in order to help them succeed in college.
 Eligibility criteria vary and include both need-based and merit-based scholarships.
 Please review the available scholarships below.

 College of Education & Human Development Scholarship Available